lab11/gateway/software/ble-influxdb/README.md

 BLE to influxdb
 ===================

 [InfluxDB](https://influxdata.com/) is a backend for time-series data.
+This tool collects raw BLE advertisements and publishes their device type (BLEES, PowerBlade, etc.), BLE address, RSSI, receive time, and sequence number to an influxdb installation.
+In order to determine the device type and the sequence number (where applicable), this service uses the fourth octet of the BLE address.

-This tool publishes BLE advertisement data to an influxdb installation.
+Whereas `ble-gateway-mqtt` translates data in the advertisement and makes that data available to the gateway, this service does not care about the data in the advertisement, only the existence of the advertisement itself.
+This service is used to study reception rates of raw BLE packets.

 Configuration